chorman0773/PokemonSMS-Public-Specification/Notation.md

 The set which governs the range is given by the context, or by an explicit Z (integers), Q (rational), or R (real).
 There are no Complex Ranges.

+## Section Notation [notation.section]

+A Section is a normative part of the PokemonSMS Public Specification.
+It will contain a section name, which is specified in `[square.brackets]` and contains several components, which contain solely lower case latin letters without accents, and are separated by `.`.
+A section which is not part of a Heading is a reference to a section.